Unidata/tds/docs/src/public/userguide/pages/thredds/WcsRef.md

 The current TDS implementation of WCS 1.0 has the following restrictions:

-1. No interpolation is available (i.e., interpolationMethod="none").
+1. No interpolation is available (i.e., `interpolationMethod="none"`).
 2. CRS/SRS
-  * All CRS/SRS are listed as "WGS84(DD)" even though it may have little relation to the actual CRS of the data.
+  * All CRS/SRS are listed as `WGS84(DD)` even though it may have little relation to the actual CRS of the data.
   * CRS is horizontal, XY, only (see Range below for vertical, Z)
   * The response coverage is in the native CRS of the data (as the "No Interpolation" item implies).
-  * The netCDF-Java library understands a number of projections (a subset of  the CF convention grid mapping options, and most assuming a spherical earth) including a simple lat/lon grid [-180/180 and -90/90].
+  * The netCDF-Java library understands a number of projections (a subset of the CF convention grid mapping options, and most assuming a spherical earth) including a simple lat/lon grid `[-180/180 and -90/90]`.
   * All BBOX requests are assumed to be in the lat/lon of the native projection.
 3. Temporal selection: only one value can be specified (no list or min/max/res).
 4. Range: